kenchan323/k_personal_projects/README.md

 portfolio_construction
 -
-    - To solve for portfolio risk budgeting optimal solutions using both convex and non-convex problems.
+    - script_risk_budget.py: To solve for portfolio risk budgeting optimal solutions using both convex and non-convex problems.
 It can be shown that the former gives a more optimal solution than the latter.
+    - script_max_diversification.py: To solve for a MDP (maximum diversification portfolio) using scipy optimiser.

 senator_trade_backtest (WIP)
 -